ViktorBarzin/LaFortunaRubberDucky/README.md

 # What is this

-This repository contains contains my final project for **COMP2215** module for **University of Southmapton**.
+This repository contains my final project for the **COMP2215** module for **University of Southmapton**.

 ### In short...
-Creates a [rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) using a Atmel microcontroller, parses a DuckyScript file and creates a hex file to flash on the microcontroller.
+Creates a [rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) using an Atmel microcontroller, parses a DuckyScript file and creates a hex file to flash on the microcontroller.

 ### More detailed...